 key should be there.

-Kubernetes config: go to API section of your Puzl Cloud Dashboard > press
+- Set up Kubernetes config: go to API section of your Puzl Cloud Dashboard > press

 > put the config’s contents in the separate variable under the name